course-fish274-2019/Claudia-dungeness/README.md

 Files in order of use

+Images - Contains images used in R files

+dungeness_crab.jpg - image of dungeness crab from Washington Department of Fish and Wildlife (WDFW)

+marine_areas.10.11.13 - screenshot of areas 10, 11, and 13 from the WDFW website

 Data - Contains data used in R files

 2007.2017_DC_catch.csv - Table of yearly dungeness catch (lbs) from 2007-2017 for marine areas 11 & 13